tadmccorkle/tadmccorkle.github.io/posts/cyclic-redundancy-check.md

     return crc
 ```

 The code above returns in the correct CRC value for both large and small generator polynomials.
-The code block below shows the result of the example covered in this post (data of `100101` and generator polynomial of `101`) as well as a more complex example using the CRC-16-CCITT generator polynomial.
+The code block below shows the result of the example covered previously (data of `100101` and generator polynomial of `101`) as well as an example using the CRC-16-CCITT generator polynomial.

 ```python
 >>> bin(get_crc(bytearray.fromhex("25"), 0x5))